 However, there are a few minor disadvantages to bear in mind – for example, you will need to assess the quality of the learning materials if they are not provided by a reputable organisation.

 You usually cannot question the teacher and modules aimed at all GPs may not be detailed enough if a topic is your area of particular interest.

 Choosing individual topics can mean you do not find out what it is that you don’t know you don’t know.
 So you do need to plan ahead.

 Why choose e-learning?

 1.You want an update.
 That last patient has reminded you that you never did get to grips with eczema at medical school.
 Or you want to learn about something new, something that you might not know to look for.
 In short, you are looking for knowledge that most GPs should have, either to go through in depth, or quickly while the patient is in the room.
-Box 1 gives some examples.

 - elearning.rcgp.org.uk RCGP site – do a module on one subject, or an Essential Knowledge Update which covers lots of areas.
 I write and edit modules for this site.

-- e-lfh.org.uk/home/Free to NHS staff, this has some very detailed modules.
+- e-lfh.org.uk/home/ Free to NHS staff, this has some very detailed modules.
 Some are compulsory, for example to update an IUD qualification.
 Not the most intuitive of sites to navigate.